LinuxBeaver/LinuxBeaver/README.md

 ![image](https://github.com/user-attachments/assets/c7f42289-a2df-400f-b790-55ac208d5d81)
 Draw circles, squares, ovals, recentangles and dividers amd control them with a non-destructive vignette filter.
 Make sure to uncheck the internal vignette checkbox on GIMP 3.
 On 2.10 keep internet vignette checked.

-## Avoid SubFolders and non binary content in GEGL Plugins directory
+## Avoid SubFolders and non binary files in GEGL Plugins directory
 Some people are having issues with my GEGL/GIMP plugins because they are making sub folders for each GEGL plugin of mine.
 All GEGL plugins should be in the same folder with no subfolders or any other file type.
 Folder should only contain binaries (.dll or .so) for your OS.
 Subfolders of binaries can lead to scenarios where users have two copies of a dependency and GEGL defaults to using an older version thus breaking plugins that need a newer dependency.
 Other file types could lead to GIMP not starting up.

 ![image](https://github.com/user-attachments/assets/3939ff98-f4f0-47fb-9163-63fd3eb8c581)